(Consolidated figures. Figures in parenthesis refer to the same period of 2018 unless otherwise stated).

 The government authorities require all credit institutions to maintain sufficient liquidity buffers to withstand periods of limited access to market funding.
 The liquidity coverage ratio (LCR) measures the size of banks’ liquid assets relative to net liquidity outflow 30 days ahead given a stressed situation.

 The bank’s funding sources and products are amply diversified.
-At 30 June 2019 the proportion of the bank’s overall money market funding in excess of one year was 83 per cent (83 per cent).
+As at 30 September 2019 the proportion of the bank’s overall money market funding in excess of one year was 89 per cent (84 per cent).

-The bank has a rating of A1 (outlook stable) with Moody’s and a rating of A- (outlook stable) with Fitch Ratings.
+The bank has a rating of A1 (stable outlook) with Moody’s and a rating of A- (stable outlook) with Fitch Ratings.
 In May 2019 Moody’s revised its outlook for SpareBank 1 SMN and other Norwegian banks from a negative to a stable outlook.

 As of 31 December 2018 the countercyclical buffer was raised from 1.5 per cent to 2.0 per cent, bringing the CET1 requirement to 12.0 per cent, including combined buffer requirements.
 Taking into account a Pillar 2 requirement of 1.9 per cent, the overall government requirement is 13.9 per cent.
 The add-on refers mainly to owner risk, market risk and credit concentration risk.
 The add-on is subject to review by Finanstilsynet (Norway’s FSA) every second year.
 SpareBank 1 SMN aims for a management buffer of about 1 per cent over and above the combined Pillar 1 and Pillar 2 requirements with a view to absorbing fluctuations in risk weighted assets and in the group’s financial results.
 In light of the above, the group’s capital target is set at 15 per cent.
-It has been recommended to increase the countercyclical buffer from 2.0 per cent to 2.5 per cent with effect from 31 December 2019.
+The countercyclical buffer will increase by 0.5 per cent to 2.5 per cent with effect from 31 December 2019.

-The removal of the Basel 1 floor will strengthen the CET1 ratio by 2.1 percentage points.
+The removal of the Basel 1 floor will strengthen the CET1 ratio by about 2 percentage points.
 In addition to this comes a positive effect of the SME discount of about 0.3 percentage points.

-International growth slowed somewhat through 2018 as a result of uncertainty related to trade conflicts and Brexit.
-So far this year growth has proved higher than expected, but growth expectations have been revised down somewhat.
+International growth slowed somewhat through 2018 partly as a result of uncertainty related to trade conflicts and Brexit.
+In 2019 growth among Norway’s trading partners has been weak, and growth expectations are revised down somewhat.
+There is considerable uncertainty regarding international developments.
 The Norwegian economy has received impetus from the international upturn, an improved oil price and increased oil investments.
-The Norwegian krone appreciated somewhat in the first quarter of 2019, and is relatively unchanged at the end of the period.
-The krone remains at a relatively weak level, which is favourable for Norwegian export industries.
-Some strengthening of the krone is expected ahead as a result of a higher Norwegian interest rate level.
+The Norwegian krone is at a relatively weak level, which is favourable for Norwegian export industries.
+The krone is expected to remain weak ahead.
 Real wage growth is expected to increase somewhat in 2019.
-Combined with a continued low interest rate level, the bank considers loss risk in the bank’s retail market portfolio to be low.
+Combined with a continued low interest rate level, the bank considers that loss risk in the bank’s retail market portfolio will be low.
 Unemployment has declined in the bank’s market area, and the bank expects the level of unemployment to remain relatively moderate ahead.

 Credit growth among Norwegian households continues to outstrip household wage growth, but the rate of growth has declined through 2018 and thus far in 2019.
-Interest rate increases could impact negatively on house prices, which will probably dampen credit demand.
+Interest rate increases could impact negatively on house prices, which will likely have a dampening effect on credit demand.
 A situation of falling house prices and expectations of higher interest rates is likely to prompt a higher savings rate among Norwegian households, potentially resulting in reduced turnover for parts of Norwegian business and industry.

 The bank’s profits are affected directly and indirectly by fluctuations in the securities markets, and the valuation of basis swaps in particular contributes to volatility.
 The indirect effect relates very largely to the bank’s ownership interest in SpareBank 1 Gruppen whose insurance business and fund management activities are both affected by the fluctuations.